 Drop-in sinks, also called self-rimming or top-mount, are the most commonly used type of kitchen sink.
 The sink basin drops straight into the countertop cut-out on installation, with its perimeter lip holding everything in place.
 There are metal clips under the countertop and silicon caulk beads under the sink edge for security purposes.
 You may find this type of sink more useful for new kitchen installation than its competitor because it comes in a wide range of styles and is easy to install.

 When choosing between two products, the only aspect that can help have a quicker choice is their features.
-For instance, although Moen manufactures similar products, deciding on Moen 2510 vs. 2520 will be determined by each product's characteristics and usage.
-Therefore, we can differentiate between drop-in and undermount sink using the following features;
+For instance, although Moen manufactures similar products, deciding on Moen 2510 vs. 2520 will be determined by each product’s characteristics and usage.
+Therefore, we can differentiate between drop-in and undermount sinks using the following features:

 Depending on how you want your kitchen to appear, there is always something for you from this class.
 This type of sinks’ popularity means that manufacturers give enough options in terms of materials, styles, and colors.
 Therefore, if you dream of having a cherry red kitchen, you will easily find it in the drop-in design.

 With a drop-in sink, you can install it on any countertop.
 Drop-in sinks mostly come in designs that can fit in any standard counter hole.
 You can also access more flexibility with those that do not directly sit on the countertop than undermount sinks.
 The greater versatility means you can easily replace drop-in sinks.

 Since the drop-in sink has its rim on top of the counter, it gathers more food crumbs, making its cleaning a bit harder.
 However, that is not a big issue since the lip, and the visible seam is visible, making its maintenance a little hectic.
 Therefore, drop-in offers easier sink cleaning with more challenging countertop cleaning.